voceconnect/multi-post-thumbnails/readme.txt

             <?php if (class_exists('MultiPostThumbnails')) : MultiPostThumbnails::the_post_thumbnail(get_post_type(), 'secondary-image'); endif; ?>

+For more, read the full documentation: http://voceconnect.github.io/multi-post-thumbnails/

 == Frequently Asked Questions ==

+See the full documentation for more: http://voceconnect.github.io/multi-post-thumbnails/

 = I'm trying to upgrade to a new versions of WordPress and get an error about `MultiPostThumbnails` =